 The Equalization Phase: Eliminating Remaining Moisture

 After the initial sweat, the equalization phase begins.
 During this stage, the remaining moisture inside the cannabis flowers and stems is further reduced.
 The ideal temperature range for the equalization phase is between 60 and 68 degrees Fahrenheit, with humidity levels between 53% and 60%.
-The length of this phase will depend on various factors such as the amount of material, presence of stems, thickness of the buds, and ambient humidity.
+The length of this phase will depend on various factors such as the amount of material, presence of stems, thickness of the buds, and ambient cannabis drying humidity.

-Equipment and Setup for Optimal Drying
+Equipment and Setup for Optimal Cannabis Drying

 To ensure successful drying, it’s essential to have the right equipment and setup.
 Consider using two 506PPD dehumidifiers, V flow fans with a total capacity of 15,500 CFM, and a 3-ton condenser per 10,000 chamber capacity.
 This equipment will help maintain the proper humidity and airflow in the drying space, ensuring an efficient drying process.

-Determining Drying Completion: Beyond Water Activity Measurements
+Determining Cannabis Drying Completion: Beyond Water Activity Measurements

 Readings below 0.65 indicate that the material is shelf-stable, while higher readings indicate a risk of mold formation.
 However, it’s crucial to complement these measurements with physical assessments.
 Check if the stems snap cleanly when bent and if the cannabis flowers have a crispy exterior and slightly spongy core.
-This will help you ensure that your cannabis is neither overdried nor underdried.
+This will help you ensure that your cannabis remains neither overdried nor underdried.

 Climate Considerations: Adapting to Arid Conditions